 The Board endorses the fundamental principles of good financial, social, ethical and environmental practice recommended for AIM quoted companies.

-The Directors will ensure that the Company complies with the main provisions of the QCA Corporate Governance Guidelines for AIM Companies and the UK Corporate Governance Code insofar as they are appropriate given the Company's size and stage of development.
+The Directors ensure that the Company complies with the main provisions of the QCA Corporate Governance Guidelines for AIM Companies and the UK Corporate Governance Code insofar as they are appropriate given the Company's size and stage of development.

 The Directors recognise that they are responsible for implementing practices of good governance and that companies no longer act independently from the societies and the environment in which they operate.
 Shareholders and stakeholders insist on high standards of corporate governance requiring increasing levels of transparency, integrity, openness and accountability by directors.